gallofeliz/my-own-ip-camera/README.md

 ## Why not next

-- Empty config for rtsp service, the main service will setup and update it (needed for next)
+- Empty config for rtsp service, the main service will setup and update it
 - Improve image snapshot performances (reduce time)
 - Various sizing for images (and videos ?)
 - Front URLS from API